skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 - Chronicler Norvus

-In the earliest days of Mar Tesaro, the southern lands were inhabited by a peaceful clan of mountain Elves.
+In the earliest days of Mar Tesaro, the southern lands were inhabited by a peaceful clan of mountain elves.
 They were gentle and kind, slow to quarrel and preferred music and wine above swordplay and bloodshed.
 They lived on the slopes of the great mountain, which they named Mt.
 Fiore, which means "the place of flowers".